kwolk/GeometricBG/README.md

                                              y: y + rectHeight))
                 context?.strokePath()
 ```
-Given the nature of input (a blunt instrument i.e. a finger) I felt that the cartoonish proportions fit the medium and likely client base well.
+Given the nature of input (a blunt instrument i.e. a finger) I felt that the cartoonish proportions fit the medium.
 Anything else and it would have been a direct copy, rather than an exercise is deconstruction.

 #### EASTER EGG #2 ####

-My misspent computing years heavily involved customising application icons and so I absolutely wanted to find a reason to do it here.
+My misspent early computing years heavily involved customising application icons (remember when we used to call them “applications”, or even “programs”) and so I absolutely wanted to find a reason to do it here.

 Unfortunately, there is no way to do so silently.
 An alert must display notifying the user of the change, which occurs if the app is opened in a different global state to that of which it was last i.e. from Light to Dark mode: